AeonGames/AeonEngine/README.md

 #### Install VCPKG

 See [Microsoft's vcpkg](https://github.com/Microsoft/vcpkg) README.md for instructions, you can clone the repo anywhere, but I suggest c:\vcpkg to keep it global.

 #### Install Engine dependencies

 In a command prompt window move to the vcpkg root and run the following command:

-    .\vcpkg install protobuf zlib libpng glslang spirv-tools IF and only IF you have time to space and want to debug Qt5 issues, add qt5 to the list:
+    .\vcpkg install protobuf zlib libpng glslang spirv-tools

+IF and only IF you have time to space and want to debug Qt5 issues, add qt5 to the list:

     .\vcpkg install protobuf zlib libpng glslang spirv-tools qt5

 #### Install the Vulkan SDK

 Download and install the Vulkan SDK from [the LunarG website](https://vulkan.lunarg.com/sdk/home).
-    The engine supports OpenGL rendering and use of one API or the other is optional, while you could eventually chose not to build either of the renderers, as it is right now, both must be build.
+The engine supports OpenGL rendering and use of one API or the other is optional, while you could eventually chose not to build either of the renderers, as it is right now, both of them must be built.
 This is just an oversight rather than a strict policy, and support for disabling modules will be written in the future.

 #### Install the Qt5 SDK (Only if you did not build Qt5 with VCPKG)

 Download and install the [Qt5 SDK](https://www1.qt.io/download-open-source), you may install it anywhere you want, but in general it is a good idea to avoid paths with spaces in it.

 #### Generate solution and project files with CMake

 If you're using the GUI, make sure that you add the CMAKE_TOOLCHAIN_FILE variable to point to the vcpkg.cmake file.
-And if you did not build the Qt SDK, set the variable Qt5_DIR to <Qt5 SDK root>/lib/cmake/Qt5 before pressing the configure and generate buttons.
+And if you did not build the Qt SDK, set the variable Qt5_DIR to &lt;Qt5 SDK root&gt;/lib/cmake/Qt5 before pressing the configure and generate buttons.
-    If you're generating them from the CLI, add the paths to the cmake command: cmake -DCMAKE_TOOLCHAIN_FILE:filepath=<VCPKG ROOT>/scripts/buildsystems/vcpkg.cmake -DQt5_DIR:path=<Qt SDK Root>/lib/cmake/Qt5 <PATH TO ENGINE SOURCE ROOT>
+If you're generating them from the CLI, add the paths to the cmake command:

+    cmake -DCMAKE_TOOLCHAIN_FILE:filepath=<VCPKG ROOT>/scripts/buildsystems/vcpkg.cmake -DQt5_DIR:path=<Qt SDK Root>/lib/cmake/Qt5 <PATH TO ENGINE SOURCE ROOT>

 or

     cmake -DCMAKE_TOOLCHAIN_FILE:filepath=<VCPKG ROOT>/scripts/buildsystems/vcpkg.cmake <PATH TO ENGINE SOURCE ROOT>

 ## In No Way Complete TODO List